 “Functional” refers to appropriate movement in the body which is essential to proper function.

 Visceral Manipulation™ was developed by world-renowned French Osteopath Jean-Pierre Barral.
 VM assists functional and structural imbalances throughout the body including musculoskeletal, vascular, nervous, urogenital, respiratory, digestive and lymphatic dysfunction.
 It evaluates and treats the dynamics of motion and suspension in relation to organs, membranes, fascia and ligaments.
-VM aims to increase proprioceptive communication within the body, thereby addressing symptoms of pain, dysfunction, and poor alignment.
 It’s a low force way of working with the bodies own intelligence.

 Arvigo Techniques of